KatieK2/.files/firefox.md

 #Setting up Firefox for Maximum Awesomeness

+##Preferences

+ Open the *Preferences*, then go to the *Applications* tab.
+Find the *mailto* Content Type, and use the drop-down to change it to "Use Gmail".

 ##Config

 Open a new tab and go to `about:config`.
 Search for each of the following values, and change them to the new one specified.